Washington's Pet Insurance Industry

 Drunken Sailor + Health Care = Government Spending

 Let me get this straight.
 Current health care entitlements (Medicare and Medicaid) have enormous cost and quality control problems.
 Check.
 Medicare alone is trillions of dollars in debt.
 Check.
-And so President Obama’s solution to America’s ...
+And so President Obama’s solution to America’s health care ...

 The Reid Bill: A Lose-Lose Proposition for Insurers